Strict Product Liability in Illinois

 To prove a marketing defect, a plaintiff must show that the manufacturer failed to disclose an unreasonably dangerous condition, or that the manufacturer failed to instruct on the proper use of the product as to which the average consumer would not be aware.

-Who Can Be Sued in a Product Liability Case
+Who Can Be Sued in Strict Product Liability Cases

 A product-liability claim can be asserted against the manufacturer or any supplier or seller in a product’s chain of distribution.
 For instance, suppose you are injured by a product that you bought at a local retailer, which the retailer obtained from a regional wholesaler, and which the wholesaler purchased from the manufacturer.
 You could file a product liability lawsuit against all three—the retailer, wholesaler, and manufacturer.